amarinediary/WordPress-simple-URL-based-breadcrumb/README.md

 As WordPress doesn't generate a category/custom taxonomy root page, the crumb will redirect to a 404.

-You can create a page named after your category/custom taxonomy slug and use it as a term's index, by creating a custom page template and looping through them.
+You could create a page named after your category/custom taxonomy slug and use it as a term's index, by creating a custom page template and looping through them.

+You could also redirect the any category/custom taxonomy root page to the home page or to the first category/custom taxonomy term page.

 ## Related stackoverflow post